By Brandon Lipps

-Acting Deputy Under Secretary for Food, Nutrition and Consumer Services
+Acting Deputy Under Secretary, Food, Nutrition and Consumer Services

 Recently, I was privileged to visit The Light House, Inc., in Annapolis, Maryland, a local organization using SNAP Employment and Training and other tools to help people in their community break the cycle of homelessness.